 Paints with warm pigments are ideal for communal spaces, workspaces, or entertaining spaces where you and your guests want to remain alert and keep the conversation lively.

-Unless you elect for a true white paint color, most other neutrals will have some undertones of red, yellow, green, or blue that create either a sense of warmness or coolness.
+Unless you elect for a true white paint color, most other neutrals will have some undertones of red, yellow, green, or blue that creates either a sense of warmness or coolness.
 Warm colors—hues from red to yellow (browns and tans included)—advance toward the eye and appear more active.
 By contrast, cool colors—hues from blue-green to blue-violet (most grays included)—appear to recede.
 As a result, warm colors have a stimulating effect, while cool colors tend to be calming and relaxing.
 If you're looking for a shade that's light but still bright, versatile, and engaging, a warm neutral is your ticket.
 So put down those swatch books, and coat your walls with one of these neutral paint colors—they'll complement colorful artwork, accessories, and fabrics.

 Benjamin Moore Super White